 The Saga Group, based in the United Kingdom, was founded in 1951 as a privately owned tour company offering holiday packages within the U.K. to travelers aged 60 and over.
 Saga soon expanded their offerings to include European destinations and later in Asia.
 In 2011, Saga celebrated its Diamond Anniversary and nowadays, Saga bills itself as a cruise, tour and resort company "for today's over 50s" (the qualifying age dropped from 60 to 50 in 1995).

 In 1975, Saga Holidays offered its senior customers a world cruise for the first time, and began to build a portfolio of at-sea offerings.
 But it wasn't until almost 20 years later in 1996 that Saga bought its first wholly owned cruise ship -- Cunard's Sagafjord, which was renamed Saga Rose.
-In 2003, Saga doubled its fleet with the purchase of a second and similar cruise ship -- Cunard's Caronia (formerly Vistafjord), which is now known as Saga Ruby.
-The line added Saga Pearl II in 2010.
-In 2012, it will introduce Saga Sapphire, which debuted in 1981 as Hapag-Lloyd's Europa.
-(An extensive refit will precede the launch).
-Shortly thereafter, the line will transfer Saga Pearl II to its Spirit of Adventure sister brand.
+In 2003, Saga doubled its fleet with the purchase of a second and similar cruise ship -- Cunard's Caronia (formerly Vistafjord), which was now known as Saga Ruby.

 Saga Holidays is part of the larger Saga Group, which provides various services to seniors in the U.K. In addition to its travel division, Saga Group offers flexible and affordable healthcare and insurance options, and its own magazine geared toward a more mature audience.
 But it is Saga Cruises that will interest North Americans most.